 The agriculture industry is quickly changing and intensifying.
 Abbotsford farmers are looking to add value to their products to remain competitive by incorporating activities such as on-farm processing, farm retail, commercial events, and agri-tourism experiences.

 The City has demonstrated its commitment to agriculture by gaining greater insight and understanding of this sector.
-The 2011 Agriculture Strategy provided a vision for the health and growth of agriculture in Abbotsford, with a recommendation for the City to undertake a rural area plan, which AgRefresh aims at addressing in part.
+The 2011 Agriculture Strategy provided a vision for the health and growth of agriculture in Abbotsford, with a recommendation for the City to undertake a rural area plan, which AgRefresh has addressed in part.
 Also, the City’s recently updated OCP, provides a high level vision, policies and guidelines to enhance and protect agricultural integrity.

-On March 14, 2016, Council endorsed the AgRefresh guiding principles and directed staff to begin a three stage planning process (view Report No. PDS 031-2016):
+On March 14, 2016, Council endorsed the AgRefresh guiding principles and directed staff to undertake a three stage planning process (view Report No. PDS 031-2016):

 - Stage 1: Conduct background research